This manual is currently being updated for SEB 2.1.16.

 - Enable the "classic" SEB support in Moodle: How to activate the SEB secure browser mode in a Moodle quiz.
 Then configure the quiz at Administration / Quiz administration / Edit settings / Extra restrictions on attempts / Browser security / Require the use of Safe Exam Browser.
 This option uses only a basic, not very secure check for the used browser.
 This may be safe enough if students can only access the exam from centrally managed university computers inside a computer lab/exam room.
 For other scenarios like BYOD you should use the second option.

-- Not yet supported in SEB for iOS: Use the Browser Exam Key authentication in Moodle for the connecting SEB version and its settings by installing the quiz access rule plugin in Moodle.
+- Use the Browser Exam Key authentication in Moodle for the connecting SEB version and its settings by installing the quiz access rule plugin in Moodle.
 In addition you will have to copy the Browser Exam Key hash code string into the quiz settings (Administration / Quiz administration / Edit settings / Extra restrictions on attempts / Allowed browser keys).
 This key is generated by SEB when you save the settings you intend to use for the exam.
 As this key includes a hash (checksum) of both the saved exam settings and the code signature of the used SEB version, you may have to generate and copy several Browser Exam Keys into the Moodle quiz settings, for example one for the Windows version of SEB and one for the Mac version.

 Sometimes hiding course navigation, link to the user's Moodle profile, logout etc. doesn't work as expected because some custom Moodle themes don't support the secure browser mode of Moodle correctly, they display links with which students can get out of the quiz during an exam.
 If this happens only with your customized theme and not the standard Moodle theme, then your theme is not implemented correctly.
 In that case you should fix the problem in your custom Moodle theme.
 You may also create URL filter rules which only allow to access the exam and no other parts of Moodle, but this is not trivial and we cannot provide you with any support on that.